 While there are risks associated with any kind of operation, the vast majority of patients undergoing laparoscopic cholecystectomy experience no complications.
 It is important to remember that before undergoing any type of surgery – whether laparoscopic or traditional it is important to make sure that the surgeon performing the operation is well trained and experienced.
 In the hands of such surgeons the risks of laparoscopic cholecystectomy are negligible.

-- Less pain from the single short incision after surgery
+- Less pain from the small incisions after surgery

 - Shorter hospital stay – usually overnight